A Bupa coronary health check is suitable for men and women aged between 45 and 69.

 Blood pressure:We check for higher-than-normal blood pressure (hypertension) as this means that the heart has to work harder to push blood around your body.
 Over the long term, this is associated with an increased risk of heart attack, stroke and kidney disease.

 Electrocardiogram (ECG): This measures the electrical activity of the heart while you are at rest.
 An ECG can help identify problems with the heart such as coronary artery disease, an enlarged heart or disturbances in the electrical control of the heart (arrhythmia).

 Read about how an ECG works

 Cardiovascular risk score: We estimate the risk of a heart attack within the next 10 years, taking into account your age, sex, total cholesterol, High-Density Lipoprotein (HDL) cholesterol, blood pressure, presence of diabetes and other information whether or not you smoke.

 Read about cholesterol

-Diabetes blood test: We check for raised glucose levels which may indicate diabetes.
+Diabetes blood test: We check for raised blood sugar levels which may indicate diabetes.
 This can usually be controlled with diet, exercise or medicines.
-If not controlled, it can increase the risk of problems such as heart disease and strokes, nerve damage and blindness.
+If not controlled, it can increase the risk of problems such as heart disease and strokes, nerve damage, blindness and kidney disease.

 Read about Type 2 diabetes

-^ We may record or monitor our calls.Bupa health assessments are provided by Bupa Occupational Health Limited.
+^ We may record or monitor our calls.Bupa health and wellbeing plans are provided by Bupa Occupational Health Limited.
 Registered in England and Wales No. 631336.
 Registered office: 1 Angel Court, London, EC2R 7HJ.